attrindade/poa-weather-analysis/README.md

-# Comparing Porto Alegre's weather data from the last two decades
+# Comparing Porto Alegre's weather data from two decades

 A comparison of the last two decades (2001 - 2021) of weather forecasting data from Porto Alegre.